VictorAung/Ourly/README.md

 Due to new regulations in the nonprofit industry CIS of Chicago’s employees must track their hours accurately.

 ## Solution
 Our solution focuses on two key aspects of the problem: tracking hours easily and accurately.
-Users are able to sign in with their ID and our app will automaticlly track their hours until they sign out, providing precision tracking of their hours.
+Users are able to sign in with their ID and our app will automaticlly track their hours until they sign out, providing precision timing of their hours.

 ### How It Works

 <img src="demoPics/Screenshot_1548970692.png" height=25% width=25%>

 The landing screen is simple.
-The user can input their ID and then press enter to sign in.
+The user is able to input their ID and then press enter to sign in.

 <img src="demoPics/Screenshot_1548970741.png" height=25% width=25%> <img src="demoPics/Screenshot_1548970754.png" height=25% width=25%>